tanksdude/automated-reddit-video-tool-gui/README.md

-# (Semi-)Automated Reddit Video Tool with a GUI [BETA]
+# (Semi-)Automated Reddit Video Tool with a GUI [post-BETA ("GAMMA"?)]

-**WARNING**: This software is in a beta state.
-There are some things that don't work without explanations or warnings.
-Use at your own discretion.
+**NOTE**: This software is in a post-beta ("gamma") state.
+Some things don't work without explanations or warnings (sometimes crashing), but there shouldn't be anything that seriously breaks.

 A program that takes text input and can generate the sentence-by-sentence reading and text-to-speech stuff that's common in Reddit reading videos.
 Now with a GUI!